 Due to EU regulations, if a traveller is not awarded a refund they will be entitled to one of the following:

 - Re-routing – A different flight.
-This may take place from an alternative airport.
+This may take place from an alternate airport.

 - Re-booking – Vouchers or equivalent for another flight with the airline.